zara-abdulla/Employee_Attrition_and_Insights_Dashboard/README.md

 # Employee Attrition and Insights
 ![Dashboard Preview](Dashboard/image.png)

-### This project focuses on HR Analytics, aiming to uncover and analyze the main factors that drive employee attrition within an organization.
-The analysis is based on the IBM HR Analytics dataset, which includes information about employees’ demographics, job roles, performance ratings, satisfaction levels, and attrition status.
+### This project focuses on HR Analytics, aiming to identify and understand the key factors that influence employee attrition within an organization.
+It uses the IBM HR Analytics dataset, which contains detailed information about employees’ demographics, job roles, performance ratings, satisfaction levels, and attrition status.

 ## 📊 Dataset Overview
 The dataset includes various employee-related attributes such as: